-In 1993, Section 162(m) of the Internal Revenue Code was amended to limit the deductibility of most forms of compensation over \$1,000,000 paid to top executives of publicly held corporations.
-The Executive Compensation Committee believes that awards of stock options and stock appreciation rights under the LTIP will not be subject to the limitations on compensation deductibility as a result of the amendments approved by the shareholders of SDG&E at their 1995 Annual Meeting.
+In 1993, Section 162(m) of the Code was amended to limit the deductibility of most forms of compensation over \$1,000,000 paid to top executives of publicly held corporations.
+As a result of the amendments to the LTIP approved by the shareholders of SDG&E at their 1995 Annual Meeting, the Executive Compensation Committee believes that awards of stock options and stock appreciation rights under the LTIP will not be subject to the limitations on compensation deductibility.
 The Executive Compensation Committee intends to maintain flexibility in the manner and conditions under which grants of restricted stock are made under the LTIP, however, and, in the future, such grants may be subject to the limitations on compensation deductibility under certain circumstances.